16 Awesome Free Crochet Sea Creature Patterns

 Amigurumi Walrus Pattern

-Last but least, is my most unusual crochet sea creature pattern – the wonderful walrus.
+This is perhaps my most unusual crochet sea creature pattern – the wonderful walrus.
 The details are created using hand sewing, extra magic loops and loosely sewn yarn threads.

 You’ll work this design in DK merino blend wool, in a red/brown shade, a dash of cream acrylic DK yarn, and a 5mm and 4mm crochet hook.